The deferred analog of Core.Or_error. It is exposed in std.ml as

 and fixing, rather than silently catching the error and converting it to

-This behavior is consistent with Core.Or_error
+This behavior is consistent with Core.Or_error's treatment of user-supplied

 functions.